What is effective email marketing?

 What does an effective email look like when it’s complete?

-This blog contains some of our favorite examples of what an appealing, effective email looks like!
 Learn more about the details of great emails with examples of how to improve your own email marketing campaign!

-Hopefully after reading this, you have a good idea and aesthetic in mind to construct your own effective email marketing campaign.
-Remember: the best type of goal is a well defined goal, so make sure that all efforts to optimize your emails’ conversions are thoroughly tested.
+Hopefully, after reading this, you have a good idea and aesthetic in mind to construct your own effective email marketing campaign.
+Remember: the best type of goal is a well-defined goal, so make sure that all efforts to optimize your emails’ conversions are thoroughly tested.
 Don’t apply too many changes at once, or you’ll never be able to keep track of what is working and what isn’t.